Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 #### Delay amount configuration

 The delay amount should be configurable to allow users to customize behavior for their scenarios.
 During load testing we tested with 400ms but smaller values should be tried as well.

-##### Feature flag

-The stickiness feature can be disabled with a feature flag on the LNS configuration.
-Couldn't we get the same result by setting the delay to 0❔

-- By default LNS implements sticky affinity.
-When the flag is set, LNS allow the connection ping-pong to happen.
-- This flag is only checked if we are on the Drop deduplication strategy (as Mark and None do not support stickiness anyway)
+If 0ms are specified the stickiness feature is disabled which means potential connection switching.

 ## Other candidates considered